 The morning will be spent at your leisure, and after lunch, you will journey to the afternoon concert at Dar Batha.
 The evening concerts will be at Bab Makina.
 After the concert, Morocco Discoveries will offer a night of Issawa healing music.
 Come and experience the Hadra circle dance to heal the world with the Sufi drummers of Issawa Tariqa.
 The Aissaoui Order has the most exciting drumming with invocations to Allah praising all prophets and saints.
 Their slogan states: "Come to visit Moulay Al Hadi Sidi Ben Aissa, warrantor of his visitor's wishes."
 The adepts of this order use in both their private and public meetings the key phrase: "God is eternal."
 "Allah Da'em".

 In the early morning, you will enjoy a sunrise Sufi ceremony offered over the Merinides dynasty necropolis looking East for a dramatic sunrise over the sleeping giant of the 9th century Medina.
 Return to the hotel for breakfast and relax.
 Your day will include an optional day trip to the ancient Jewish city of Sefrou.
 Predating Fez by a thousand years, Sefrou once played a vital role as the last stop for the sub-Saharan caravans transporting goods to the European markets.
 There, you will visit the shrine of Sidi Lahcen Al Yussi, a venerated Sufi master who was considered the guardian of Sefrou.
 In addition, you will visit the mausoleums of other Rabbis, as well as the city's synagogues.
 On your return trip to Fez, you will visit the ancient Christian village of B'Halil, which is known for its distinctive troglodyte dwellings.
-Upon your arrival at Fez, you will attend the Festival's evening events.
+Upon your arrival at Fez, you will attend the Festival's evening music events.

 In the morning, you will attend a lecture, followed by the Festival's afternoon events at the Dar Batha museum.
-Dinner will be at the hotel, followed by the evening Festival events at Bab Makina, the court of the King's palace.
+Dinner will be at the hotel, followed by the evening Festival sacred music events at Bab Makina, the court of the King's palace.

 You will spend your morning visiting the Andalucian part of the Medina on the eastern side of the river, where you will learn the history of the settler Moors, who arrived from Spain during the 13th century.
 Learn about their lifestyle that is still intact today.
 Shop for music instruments and other artifacts of your interest as the Andalusian market known for these artifacts.
 The Festival's afternoon concerts with take place at Dar Batha, followed by dinner at the hotel and, afterwards, the Festival's closing ceremony.